-1. These contaminants are listed whether detected or non-detect (ND) because these are incident specific.
-All other contaminants are only listed if detected.

-- 2. The DOH uses multiple criteria to assess the safety of the drinking water including maximum contaminant levels (MCLs), previously established environmental action levels (EALs) and incident specific parameters (ISPs). - 3.
+- 1. These contaminants are listed whether detected or non-detect (ND) because these are incident specific.
+All other contaminants are only listed if detected. - 2.
+The DOH uses multiple criteria to assess the safety of the drinking water including maximum contaminant levels (MCLs), previously established environmental action levels (EALs) and incident specific parameters (ISPs). - 3.
 These numbers are the minimum and maximum values from all the sample test results.
 The average (or mathematical mean) includes all sample test results with a detectable contaminant.
 An average is the sum of the results (excluding non-detects) divided by the total number results with detection only.
 Acronyms and explanation of terms used in this table are presented on the following pages. - 4.
-For more information regarding Total Petroleum Hydrocarbons, refer to the FACT SHEET What Are Petroleum Hydrocarbons?, available online at: https://health.hawaii.gov/about/files/2021/12/21.12.16_What-Are-Petroleum-Hydrocarbons.pdf. - 5.
-Total Organic Carbon (TOC) test results report any constituent containing carbon, many of which are naturally occurring and some of which may be man-made.
+For more information regarding Total Petroleum Hydrocarbons, refer to the FACT SHEET What Are Petroleum Hydrocarbons?, available online at: https://health.hawaii.gov/about/files/2021/12/21.12.16 What-Are-Petroleum-Hydrocarbons.pdf. - 5.
+Total Organic Carbon (TOC) test results report any constituent containing carbon, many of which are naturally occurring and some of which may be manmade.
 The IDWST selected a TOC project screening level of 2,000 ppb.
-For each exceedance, the IDWST investigated by reviewing the associated water quality data (e.g., BTEX results and TPH) and determined that all TOC exceedances are not associated with petroleum hydrocarbons.
-The DOH is reviewing all of the lines of evidence, include the TOC result, and will make a final determination as to whether or not to amend the public health advisory for this zone.
+For each exceedance, the IDWST investigated by reviewing the associated water quality data (e.g., BTEX results, TPH-g, TPH-d, and TPH-o) and determined that all TOC exceedances are not associated with petroleum hydrocarbons.
+The DOH is reviewing all of the lines of evidence, include the TOC result, and will make a final determination as to whether or not to amend the public health advisory for this zone. - 6.
+Parts per billion (ppb) refers to the amount (or concentration) of a contaminant in the water.

-Table 1-6 Contaminants Detected in Drinking Water Samples Collected from JBPHH's Source Water (Waiawa Shaft - Post Chlorination)
+Table 1-5.
+Contaminants Detected in Drinking Water Samples Collected from JBPHH's Source Water (Waiawa Shaft - Post Chlorination)